alfredprah/alfredprah.github.io2/_projects/project_2_legal.md

 ![](/images/confidential.png)

-### but I am happy to discuss the "general" design, procedure and findings of the project over a phone call or coffee (Iced Caramel macchiato :))
+### but I am happy to discuss the "general" design, procedure and findings of the project over a phone call or virtual coffee chat (Iced Caramel macchiato :))

 #### the content below is simply demo content to help me play around with the other pages of my website but feel free to check it out :)